CloudCommandos/shares/Ansible Workshop/handout.md

     nano main-script.yaml
     ```

-    Copy the following task script for exercise 1 part 1 into `main-script.yaml` (Replace 'X' with the number assigned to you).
+    Add the following task script into `main-script.yaml` (Replace 'X' with the number assigned to you).

     ```yaml
     - name: Exercise 1 Part 1 - Introduction to Ansible